The rest of the 100 (in alphabetical order): Jens Eckstein, SR One

-There are few venture groups that cross the threshold of investing more than $1bn, and latest to the club was GlaxoSmithKline’s independent corporate venturing unit, SR One.
+There are few venture groups that cross the threshold of investing more than $1bn, but GlaxoSmithKline’s independent corporate venturing unit, SR One, is, well, one.

 Eckstein joined SR One after working at venture firm TVM Capital as a general partner since 2007.
 He joined TVM as a principal in 2004.
 At TVM he became chief executive of SelectX Pharmaceuticals, and was also an entrepreneur-in-residence at the company.